ericmedvet/jgea/README.md

 An `Evolver` solves a problem when the `solve()` method is invoked; that is, invoking `solve()` corresponds to performing an **evolutionary run** (also called evolutionary search or simply evolution).

 Besides the `Problem` parameter, whose role is obvious, this methods takes as input also a `Random`, an `ExecutorService`, and a `Listener`.
-The `Random` instance is used for all the random choices, hence allowing for repeatability of the experimentation.
+- The `Random` instance is used for all the random choices, hence allowing for repeatability of the experimentation.
 **Note**: reproducibility, i.e., obtaining the same results in the same conditions, is not a direct consequence of repeatability if some conditions are not satisfied.
 JGEA attempts to meet all of these conditions: however, executing an evolutionary run with some parallelism leads in general to not meeting one condition.
-The `ExecutorService` instance is used for distributing computation across different workers of the executor.
+- The `ExecutorService` instance is used for distributing computation across different workers of the executor.
-The `Listener` instance is used for notifying about important events during the evolution.
+- The `Listener` instance is used for notifying about important events during the evolution.
 The return value of `solve()` is a collection of solutions: depending on the EA, this collection might be composed of a single solution, i.e., the solution found by the EA.

+#### Listeners

+#### Implemented EAs

+JGEA contains a few significatives EAs, i.e., classes implementing `Evolver` One, that is at the same time pretty standard and a template that can be realized in many ways depending on the parameters, is `StanderdEvolver`, that corresponds to a mu + lamda (or mu, lambda) generational model. (see [reference 1](#ref1))

 ## Research papers based on JGEA
 The list includes paper published from 2018 on.